-- recommend to the Board of Trustees the selection, retention and termination, as appropriate, of the independent outside auditor for the College;
+- recommend to the Board of Trustees the selection, retention and termination, as appropriate, of the independent outside auditor for the University;

-- review the financial policies and procedures of the College and ensure the adequacy of internal financial controls;
+- review the financial policies and procedures of the University and ensure the adequacy of internal financial controls;

 - review the internal audit procedures with the Vice President for Business Affairs;